Confined Space Regulations in Ontario: Contractor Guide

 Most contractors think a trench is not a confined space.
 They are wrong.
 A trench with limited egress points can qualify as a confined space.
 The moment that trench has the potential for atmospheric hazards (from adjacent gas lines, chemical storage, or organic decomposition), it can become a permit-required confined space.
 Misclassifying it does not make it safer.
 It just means nobody planned for what to do when a worker collapses at the bottom.

 If your safety program does not include a confined space entry procedure, you need to fix that before your crew picks up a shovel.
 Safety Evolution's training courses cover confined space entry requirements with instant certificates and expiry tracking.
+For a full breakdown of what confined space training looks like in Canada, including costs and provider options, see our dedicated guide.

 Confined space regulations in Canada are set at the provincial level, with CSA Z1006:16 (R2020) serving as the national management standard.
 Here is what you need to know for the jurisdictions where most SE clients operate.